-My name c3

-I have gone torew 48 wks.

-of needles + drugsz

-I + was a lot of stress + nerves

-The needles I had to take every week

-once a week with lots of stress + pain
+My name cs I have gone torew 49 wks... of needles + drugsz I+ was a lot of stress + nerves The needles I had to take every week one aweek with lots of stress + pain anyway this is my opinion yours Sincarly

 With the surplus surplus

 It is my opinion that the people

 that have suffered all this time

+since light my daughterisas

-since 1985 M. I am 58 yrs old
+yrs old

-my daughter was born in (1016).
+my daughter was born in clob.